Quantum optical neural networks using atom-cavity interactions to provide all-optical nonlinearity: Introduction

 Recent advancements in artificial intelligence have been driven by the rapid growth in the number of internal parameters, such as the trillions of parameters in models like GPT-5.
 This expansion has led to a substantial increase in both energy consumption and the demand for faster processing speeds \cite{LeCun2015, thompson2022}.

 Optical neural networks (ONNs) have been proposed as a potential solution to enhance processing speed and carrier frequency, benefiting from the broader optical bandwidth (typically in the terahertz range) compared to the electronic bandwidth (typically in the gigahertz range) \cite{Kazanskiy2022, Shen2017, Lin2018, Rios2019, Wetzstein2020, Xu2021, Feldmann2021, Zhou2021, Wang2022, Ashtiani2022, Sludds2022, Shastri2021, Hamerly2019, Nahmias2020, Bernstein2023, Varri2024, Lugnan2025, Choi2024}.
 ONNs have also achieved better energy efficiency than traditional electronic processors.
 In typical low-energy ONNs, millions of photons are necessary for the neuron pre-activation signal to ensure reliable performance \cite{Feldmann2021, Zhou2021, Sludds2022, Bernstein2023}.
 Recent advancements in ONN energy efficiency have reduced photon usage to hundreds of photons per activation \cite{Wang2022}.
 In the regime of ultra-low photon numbers, stochastic optical neural networks have been implemented to perform accurate machine learning inference, despite the challenges posed by low signal-to-noise ratios \cite{Ma2025}.
 The energy efficiency in these implementations is often measured by the number of photons involved in optical matrix-vector multiplications, which are performed through parallel vector-vector dot products enabled by techniques such as wavelength multiplexing \cite{Feldmann2021, Xu2021, Tait2019}, spatial multiplexing in photonic integrated circuits \cite{Shen2017, Stark2020, Bogaerts2020, Wu2021}, and spatial multiplexing in 3D free-space optical processors \cite{Miscuglio2020, Goodman1978, Psaltis1988, Dong2020, Chang2018, Matthes2019, Bueno2018, Spall2020}.
+ONNs have found applications in quantum information processing, particularly in quantum measurement tasks.
+Recently, an all-optical ONN based on electromagnetically induced transparency was developed for quantum state tomography.
+In this scheme, each nonlinear activation unit is engineered by utilizing the input laser intensity to modulate the transparency of laser-cooled rubidium atoms, resulting in a nonlinear relationship between the input and output optical intensities \cite{Zuo2022}.

 However, two key sources of speed delay and energy consumption remain largely unaddressed in ONNs: the nonlinear activation following a multiplication operation and the photon emission required before the next multiplication stage.
 Both processes rely on macroscopic electronic devices, such as single-photon detectors and photon emitters \cite{Wang2022, Ma2025}, which lead to the electronic delay in processing speed and contribute significantly to overall energy consumption at the macroscopic level.